‘Van Dijk would find it hard to turn down Barcelona or Real Madrid’ | Goal.com

 “Will someone come in for Van Dijk?
 When Barcelona or Real Madrid come knocking it's hard to say no.

-“That's the thing about being a victim of your own success, when you're doing so many great things like Liverpool are doing it alerts other big club like Barcelona or Madrid.”
+“That's the thing about being a victim of your own success, when you're doing so many great things like Liverpool are doing it alerts other big clubs like Barcelona or Madrid.”

 Ince drew comparisons with Cristiano Ronaldo, who left Manchester United as a Ballon d’Or winner to move to Spain.